basavarajumilinda/basavarajumilinda/README.md

 - 📍 Based in Bristol, UK
 - 💬 Open to roles in Data Engineering, Data Science, and Geospatial / Earth Observation analytics

-> If you’re working with geospatial, Earth observation, or data-heavy systems and want to chat, collaborate, or just geek out about data, I’d love to connect.
+> If you’re working with geospatial, Earth observation, or data-pipelines and want to chat, collaborate, or just geek out about data, I’d love to connect.